 3. Cook yourself

 The food culture in Auckland is not that special.
 Yes, there are nice cafes, hip gastronomy and good meals, but nothing really stood out.
-There's good food, but there's no good food, you know? ?
+There's good food, but there's no fine dining, you know? ?
 At least not good enough if you're trying to save money.
 If you really want to save, cook your own food.
-When it comes to grocery shopping, the cheaper supermarkets are PAK 'n SAVE or Countdown.
+When it comes to buying groceries, the cheaper supermarkets are PAK 'n SAVE or Countdown.

 4. Happy hour